-Abstract: With the stunning success of the East Asian ‘tigers’ during the 1980s and 1990s, Chinese policy-makers looked to corporate models in Japan and South Korea as they sought to reform and revitalize the country’s largest state-owned enterprises.
+Abstract: With the stunning success of the East Asian newly industrializing economies during the post-war era, Chinese policy-makers looked to corporate models in Japan as they sought to reform and revitalize the country’s largest state-owned enterprises.
 East Asian developmental states pioneered enterprise groups (qiye jituan): a pyramidal form of corporate organization linking production units in different localities, finance companies, and research institutions together under a set of “core” enterprises.
-Through a series of international exchanges, Chinese officials and economists studied the structure and operations of national champions in Japan and South Korea.
-Chinese participants published detailed studies on the organizational structure and supervision of enterprise groups and recommendations for how these corporate forms could be adapted to build China's national champions.
-In this working paper, I use archival sources to document these exchanges and critically assess their impact on the reform of China’s state-owned enterprises.
-This study highlights the understudied influence of international models and exchanges during China's early economic reform, revealing the syncretic process by which Chinese economic policy-makers explored and adapted different forms of corporate organization and the divergent ideas they embodied about relations between the state, capital, and labor.
+Through a series of international exchanges beginning in the late 1970s, Chinese officials and economists studied the structure and operations of Japanese enterprise groups.
+Chinese participants published detailed studies on the organizational structure and management of enterprise groups and recommendations for how these corporate forms could be adapted to build China's national champions.
+I use archival sources to document these exchanges, explore their impact on the reform of China’s state-owned enterprises, and critically assess the results of Chinese enterprise group experimentation.
+This study highlights the understudied influence of international models and exchanges during China's early economic reform, revealing the syncretic process by which Chinese policy-makers explored and adapted different forms of corporate organization to address the challenges of domestic development and global competition.

 Bio: Wendy Leutert (吕丽云) is a Postdoctoral Fellow at the Columbia-Harvard China and the World Program (2018-2019).
 Her research interests are in comparative and international political economy, with an emphasis on state-business relations and the reform and globalization of China’s state-owned enterprises.
 Her dissertation and first book project examine the impact of leadership in the public sector on economic reform and institutional change in China.
 At CWP, she will work on a second project titled “The International Origins of China’s National Champions,” which analyzes how Chinese state-owned enterprises have transformed from state-run factories during the Mao era to today’s partially-privatized multinational corporations.
 In it, she argues that China’s national champions have emerged from both domestic experimentation and more than six decades of sustained engagement with international models and actors.